xieweiAlex/English_Learning/words/2021/words-Mar.md

 ## Week 3

+The reference is actually to investors who become too greedy at the trough and abandon their risk

+I'm **fed up**
+that's **the last straw**
+I'm **at the end of my rope**
+I want **sleep like a log**
+Workers in a factory must **clock out** when they leave.
+word of mouth
+take a leak

+purebred
+hectic
+painterly
+auld
+fetal
+fixate
+devoid
+wench
+festive
+hearty

+Americans are Itching to Travel Again – U.S. airports are now seeing travel activity on par with activity in March 2020, before restrictions went into place
+Lumber has never been more expensive than in the current environment, and crude oil – which is used in paint, drain pipes, roof shingles, and flooring – has rallied over the past several months

 Best Ever Instant Pot Beef Stew - This **mouthwatering** and easy to make Instant Pot Beef Stew is sure to become one of your favorite ever Instant Pot recipes!

 China is a critical market for the company, so it wants to avoid any political controversies as it makes **inroads**